featherbear/UNSW-COMP2521/blog/__hugo/content/post/test01.md

 ```

 # Fibonacci Linked List

+> Uhm I lost 0.1 marks from this question...

 **Task**
 Write a function that generates a linked list of `n` Fibonacci numbers.
 _This question had a quirk... fib(0) -> NULL, and fib(1) -> item(0)_